16.35. jitter_solve¶

 -o jitter/run

-The weights and thresholds above can be increased somewhat if the input DEM is reliable and it is desired to tie the solution more to it.
+The value of --heights-from-dem-uncertainty can be decreased if the input DEM is reliable and it is desired to tie the solution more to it.

 The optimized CSM model state files (Section 8.12.6), which reduce the jitter and also incorporate the initial adjustments as well, are saved in the directory for the specified output prefix.